codibre/fluent-accessor/README.md

 }
 ```

-And you want is to create a function that sorts an array by a nested field.
+And you want to create a function that sorts an array by a nested field.
 Let's say the first implementation
-you just use a string to it:
+you just use a string to do it:

 ```ts
 function mySort<T>(arr: T, fields: string);